 If you’ve been blogging for a while and you find yourself stuck looking for ideas, try writing a list.
 It’s a fast way to produce high quality content.
 Get a list in the mix!

 Looking for more ideas on what to write about?
 Try looking for suggestions on Google.
 Type in a word and see what populates in the search bar.

 If I find a list of to-do items for important tasks, I’m going to save it and come back to it.
 It’s a useful resource for actionable items.
 Some people print list posts and keep them nearby.

 Sometimes, “writing” a blog post is as easy as tweeting a question.
 The answers that come back may work well as a list.
 Or try emailing a question to several experts or influencers.
 When you get their replies, you’ll suddenly find you have “5 Expert Views on Topic X.” Once you post it, they may help promote it for you.

-If you weren’t using lists already, now you have a good idea for why you should start.
-If you have any suggestions or examples of lists (good or bad) let us know with a comment below!
+If you weren’t using lists already, now you have a good idea of why you should start.
+If you have any suggestions or examples of lists (good or bad), let us know with a comment below!

 Get the good stuff!

 Get tips, tricks, and goodies right in your inbox.
 By subscribing, you're giving permission for me to email you with new courses, videos, blog articles, and other social media marketing educational content that I create.